funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-AsyncPvp.md

 Finish a session and apply elo rating changes.
 This can be called anytime as long as the session and season are both active.
 Usually you will call it after finishing 5 matches, but it can also be called sooner (e.g., when the user decide to quit the remaining matches).

-The API will returned a Lua table with the updated elo for the current user: {elo = number}.
+The API will returned a Lua table with the updated elo for the current user: `{ elo = number }`.

 NOTE: if a session has timed out, it’s up to the client to report the result with FinishSession.
 The server doesn’t enforce any session timeout rules (except that when the season has finished).
 [](description-end)